Skip to footer content

 How do I set HTTP headers to open PDFs in a new tab?

-To set HTTP headers for opening PDFs in a new tab, ensure you use 'Content-Disposition: inline; filename="yourfile.pdf"'.
-This header suggests to the browser that it should try to display the PDF inline, within the browser window.
+To set HTTP headers for opening PDFs in a new tab, use 'Content-Disposition: inline; filename="yourfile.pdf"'.
+This header instructs the browser to display the PDF inline within the browser window rather than saving it to disk.

 Can JavaScript be used to open PDFs in new windows?

 Yes, JavaScript can be used to open PDFs in new windows.
-By creating a hyperlink element with the target attribute set to '_blank', you can ensure the PDF opens in a new browser tab or window.
+Use window.open('/Pdf/GeneratePdf', '_blank') to open the PDF endpoint in a new browser tab or window programmatically.

 Does IronPDF support various PDF functionalities in ASP.NET?